halftermeyer/SchoolRooming/README.md

 # SchoolRooming
-Use graph theory to optimize rooming in school
+Using graph data science to optimize rooming in school